Are the 12 Days of Dionysus the Ancient Greek Origins of Christmas?

 Death of Pentheus, torn apart by Bacchantes.
 Fresco of the Fourth style.
 60—79 CE.
 Pompeii, Archaeological Park.

-One myth, portrayed in the ancient Greek tragedy, The Bacchae , also known as The Bacchantes, written by the Athenian playwright Euripides, has Dionysus returning to Thebes, his place of birth, which is ruled by Pentheus, grandson of Cadmus and nephew of Semele.
+One myth, portrayed in the ancient Greek tragedy “The Bacchae” or “The Bacchantes”, by the Athenian playwright Euripides, has Dionysus returning to Thebes, his place of birth, which is ruled by Pentheus, grandson of Cadmus and nephew of Semele.

-Pentheus, his mother, Agave and his aunts Ino and Autonoe, want nothing to do with this embarrassing family member, who claims to be of divine birth and refuse to worship Dionysus and instead accuse him of leading the women of Thebes down a path of excessive indulgence and immorality.
+Pentheus, together with his mother, Agave and his aunts Ino and Autonoe, want nothing to do with this embarrassing family member, who claims to be of divine birth and they refuse to worship Dionysus and instead accuse him of leading the women of Thebes down a path of excessive indulgence and immorality.

-In retaliation, Dionysus with the use of his divine powers renders the women of Thebes insane, including Pentheus’ mother and aunts, whereupon they all rush off to Mount Cithaeron in a Bacchic frenzy.
+In retaliation, Dionysus, with the use of his divine powers renders the women of Thebes insane, including Pentheus’ mother and aunts, whereupon they all rush off to Mount Cithaeron in a Bacchic frenzy.

 Bacchanal Painting Sir Lawrence Alma-Tadema